 - Customized patient care with options in standard therapies and clinical trials

-Our experts use a team approach to patient assessment, treatment and management, all occurring in a state-of-the-art facility.
+Our experts use a team approach for patient assessment, treatment and management, all occurring in a state-of-the-art facility.
 Team members work closely with referring physicians to create a plan of care and follow-up for individual patients.

 Other skin cancer treatments offered by the dermatology clinic